 - Post Decree Modification Motions Regarding Parenting Plans and Visitation or Other Issues

 - Contempt of Court or Enforcement Issues Related to Court Orders

 - How Can I Prepare for Mediation?
-The best way to prepare for Mediation is to prepare a list and identify the Existing Disputes in your Case and to define your Goals or Objectives.
+The best way to prepare for Mediation in Colorado Springs is to prepare a list and identify the Existing Disputes in your Case and to define your Goals or Objectives.
 You can do that by preparing a written Agenda with examples of what you have experienced in your case and how you believe your goals are “fair” and present a realistic description of outcomes that are achievable.
 In a parenting dispute, you should prepare for Mediation by describing the kind of outcomes you want with explanations for those outcomes or goals.

 In Summary, the development of “Alternative Dispute Resolution,” Also Known As, “Mediation” has been a major move in the right direction in the Family Courts.
 By giving the control to the parties and away from the judges, parties are more likely to follow and like their agreements than the arbitrary rulings someone can expect that a judge will make.

 Mediation is recognized by countless experts, judges and behavioral scientists, as one of the best ways for parties to settle their disputes in a civilized manner.
 By working hard to achieve results that both parties can live with, the Mediation process avoids all of the trappings of having a judge determine the outcome of their disputes.
 Mediation Settlements also avoid the hassles associated with having to attend one or more hearings before the judge which impacts your time away from family/employment, security at the court house, mounting legal/lawyer fees and court costs just to name a few.